weaviate/weaviate-io/developers/weaviate/quickstart/schema.md

     },
     "properties": [
         {
-            "dataType": ["string"],
+            "dataType": ["text"],
             "description": "The question",
-            "name": "question",
             "moduleConfig": {
                 "text2vec-openai": {
                     "vectorizePropertyName": true
                 }
             },
+            "name": "question",
         },
         {
-            "dataType": ["string"],
+            "dataType": ["text"],
             "description": "The answer",
             "name": "answer",
         },
+        {
+            "dataType": ["string"],
+            "description": "The category",
+            "name": "category",
+        },
     ]
 }
 ```

-With which you will have changed the specified properties from their defaults.
+And with this you will have changed the specified properties from their defaults.

-You can read more about various schema, data type, modules, and index configuration options in the pages below.
+You can read more about various schema, data types, modules, and index configuration options in the pages below.

 - [Schema](../configuration/schema-configuration.md)
 - [Data types](../configuration/datatypes.md)